Month: February 2014

 An Asian-inspired orange and soy sauce is mixed for the stir fry.

-Slice the steak very thin.
+Pat the beef dry and then slice the steak very thin.
 TIP: You will find it’s easiest to slice thin if the meat is partially frozen before cutting.
+Put it in the freezer for 10-15 minutes (if desired) before slicing.

 Steak is cut into thin strips for the orange beef stir fry.